Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Proofs

 \subsection{Proof of Theorem \ref{th: quadratic objective}}

+\textbf{Re-statement}: Given an arbitrary graph $G=(V,E)$ and its corresponding formulation in \eqref{eqn: MIS CQO main sumation in th}, suppose the size of any MIS of $G$ is $k$.
+Then, $\gamma \geq 1+ \gamma' k$ is necessary and sufficient for all MaxIS vectors to be local minimizers of \eqref{eqn: MIS CQO main sumation in th} for arbitrary graphs.

-\begin{proof} Let $S$ be an MIS.
-Define the vector $\mathbf{x}^S$ such that it contains $1$'s at positions corresponding to the nodes in the set $S$, and $0$'s at all other positions.
-For any MIS to be a local minimizer of Problem~\eqref{eqn: MIS QINO_un_normalized with SDP}, it is sufficient and necessary to require that
+\begin{proof} Let $\mathcal{I}$ be a MaxIS.
+Define the vector $\mathbf{x}^\mathcal{I}$ such that it contains $1$'s at positions corresponding to the nodes in the set $S$, and $0$'s at all other positions.
+For any MaxIS to be a local minimizer of \eqref{eqn: MIS CQO main sumation in th}, it is sufficient and necessary to require that

-Here, $\mathbf{x}_v$ is the element of $\mathbf{x}$ at the position corresponding to the node $v$. \eqref{eq:left2} is derived because if $v\notin S$, then $\mathbf{x}^S_v=0$ (by the definition of $\mathbf{x}^S$) so it is at the left boundary of the interval $[0,1]$.
+Here, $\mathbf{x}_v$ is the element of $\mathbf{x}$ at the position corresponding to node $v$.
+Equation \eqref{eq:left2} is derived because if $v\notin \mathcal{I}$, then $\mathbf{x}^\mathcal{I}_v=0$ (by the definition of $\mathbf{x}^\mathcal{I}$) so it is at the left boundary of the interval $[0,1]$.
 For the left boundary point to be a local minimizer, it requires the derivative to be non-negative (i.e., moving towards the right only increases the objective).
-Similarly, when $v\in S$, $\mathbf{x}^S_v=1$, is at the right boundary for \eqref{eq:right2}, at which the derivative should be non-positive.
+Similarly, when $v\in \mathcal{I}$, $\mathbf{x}^\mathcal{I}_v=1$, is at the right boundary for \eqref{eq:right2}, at which the derivative should be non-positive.

 The derivative of $f$ computed in \eqref{eqn: th ins grad per node} can be rewritten as